lowjoel/kvm-guest-drivers-windows-wiki/netkvm-RSC-(receive-segment-coalescing)-feature.md

 `ethtool -k <tap name>`

-Note: tap name is the parameter passed as ifname=<name> in -netdev configuration for the tap
+Note: tap name is the parameter passed in qemu command-line as `ifname=<name>` in `-netdev` configuration for the tap

 Typical output:
 * **tx-checksumming: on**